-Responsive website design refers to websites that are designed to change to suit the device they’re being viewed on.
+Responsive website design is the modern standard for website design.
+It refers to websites that are designed to change to suit the device they’re being viewed on.
 Whether you’re using a computer, tablet, or mobile phone, a responsive website will adapt to provide an optimal experience for your device.
 On this page we discuss responsive important responsive website considerations.
-If you’re interested in discussing a responsive website for your business or organisation, please contact our team:

 What is a Responsive Website?